 If cost of the surgery is an issue, patients should be advised that silicone breast implants are usually more costly in comparison to saline implants.

 Silicone and saline breast implants also vary depending on the age of the patient.
 If you are interested in implants for purely cosmetic reasons, you must be at least 22 years old in order to have silicone breast implants.
 For saline implants, you must be at least 18 years of age.
 However, if you need reconstructive surgery, you can receive either implant at any age.

 Shapes, Sizes Available; Round or Anatomical Breast Implants

 Saline breast implants and silicone implants come in a variety of shapes, surface textures, and sizes.
 Allergan Medical, the makers of Natrelle Breast Implants offer 143 shapes and sizes.
 Depending on the desired shape you wish to achieve, you and your local plastic surgeon may choose a round or shaped implant.
 Generally, the larger you want your cup size, the larger the implant the plastic surgeon will consider.

-Profiles Range From Moderate to High - You have a Selection for Implants
+Profiles Range From Moderate to High - You have a Selection